 Students can minor in art or take general elective classes from a diverse curriculum that includes drawing, painting, cartooning, sculpture, printmaking, digital photography, fiber art and a range of special topics courses.
 Through Hopkins’ cooperative programs with MICA and other colleges in the Baltimore area, students can take courses not offered at the Center for Visual Arts.

-Each spring, the Hopkins community is invited to attend the Studio Show, an exhibition of the year’s best work by CVA students.
-Additionally, a variety of temporary exhibits are hosted in Mattin Center throughout the year.
+Each spring, the Hopkins community is invited to attend an exhibition of the year’s best work by CVA students.
+Additionally, a variety of temporary exhibits are hosted in the department throughout the year.

 The CVA invites award winning artists to campus every semester to work with students and give a public lecture about their art practice.
 News and events can be found on our Facebook and Instagram accounts.

 The photography, painting and drawing departments offer a summer study abroad program at Burren College of Art in Ballyvaughan, Ireland.
 More information can be found on the Study Abroad website.